-CAUSE REMEDY malfunctioning Check the hold valve setting.
+CAUSE REMEDY The winch hold valve is set wrong or is malfunctioning Check the hold valve setting.
 If the winch continues to chatter, the holding valve is sticking.
 Inspect it for worn or damaged seals or contamination

 Outrigger Circuit

 ALL OUTRIGGERS INOPERATIVE